czawora/color_twoCond_diff/README.md

 #### Results

 The results of the analysis were not conclusive but did suggest an increase in guess error after treatment.
-This is most visible when inspecting the posterior predictive distributions after model fit (can be found at the bottom of `m*/model_fitting_actual/model_fit.html`).
+This is most visible when inspecting the posterior predictive distributions after model fit (can be found at the bottom of `m*/model_fitting_actual/model_fit.html`, model iteration 4 example [here](https://czawora.github.io/color_twoCond_diff/m4_%5Bcolor_stm_STIM%5D/model_fitting_actual/model_fitting.html)).
 The loo comparisons for each model were not indicative of any strong difference between models with and without the treatment effect parameter.

 ## Notes for use